ichisadashioko/electron_image_viewer/readme.md

 # design decisions

 - I would love to build native app in C, however it would take a lot of time.
 I want to build it quickly to replace OpenComic so I decided to use Electron.
+- Use `/` internally as path separator.
+Convert to platform specific path separator when calling `fs` related functions.